 Which One Is Right for You?

-- Choose Hingham if: the ferry commute is a game-changer, you want the most polished downtown experience, or you're prioritizing the highest possible resale value.
+- Choose Hingham if: the ferry commute changes your daily life, you want the most polished downtown on the South Shore, or you're prioritizing maximum resale value.

-- Choose Scituate if: you want more house for your money, you love a genuine harbor community feel, or the Greenbush line works well for your commute.
+- Choose Scituate if: you want more house for your money, you love a real working-harbor feel, or the Greenbush line fits your commute.

-- Choose Scituate if: you're drawn to beaches over a yacht club, or you want a town with a little more rough-around-the-edges authenticity.
+- Choose Scituate if: beaches and lighthouse walks matter more than a yacht club, and you prefer a town with a rougher-around-the-edges authenticity.

-- Consider both if: you have flexibility on commute and budget — and want to let the feel of each town guide you.
+- Tour both if: you have flexibility on commute and budget — let the feel of the towns on a Tuesday morning guide you.

-I know both towns well and can walk you through neighborhoods, streets, and specific blocks that match what you're looking for.
-Get in touch and let's talk it through.
+I know both towns well and can walk you through specific neighborhoods, streets, and price ranges that match what you're looking for.
+Reach out and let's talk it through.

 Harold Jones